Load (computing): Load

-The Unix load number refers to the number of processes using or waiting for CPU, i.e. the number of processes in the ready queue or run queue.
+The Unix load number refers to the number of processes using or waiting for CPU; i.e., the number of processes in the ready queue or run queue.
 An idle computer has a load number of 0 (the idle process is not counted).
-Each running process increments the load number by 1 Each process that terminates decrements it by 1.
+Each running process increments the load number by 1.
+Each process that terminates decrements it by 1.
 Most UNIX systems count only processes in the running (on CPU) or runnable (waiting for CPU) states (state R).

 In addition to processes in "R" state, Linux also includes processes in uninterruptible sleep states (usually waiting for disk activity; state "D"), which can lead to markedly different results if many processes remain blocked in I/O due to a busy or stalled I/O system.
-This, for example, includes processes blocking due to an NFS server failure or too slow media (e.g., USB 1.x storage devices).
-Such circumstances can result in an elevated load average, which does not reflect an actual increase in CPU use.
+This, for example, includes processes blocking due to an NFS server failure or slow mass storage media (e.g., USB1 storage devices).
+Such circumstances can result in an elevated load average which does not reflect an actual increase in CPU use.
 The idea behind its inclusion is that while disk wait is not the same as CPU-wait, it still reflects how long a user needs to wait.

 On modern UNIX systems, the treatment of threading with respect to load averages varies.
 Some systems treat threads as processes for the purposes of load average calculation: each thread waiting to run will add 1 to the load.
-However, other systems, especially systems implementing so-called M:N threading, use different strategies such as counting the process exactly once for the purpose of load (regardless of the number of threads), or counting only threads currently exposed by the user-thread scheduler to the kernel, which may depend on the level of concurrency set on the process.
+However, other systems, especially systems implementing so-called M:N threading, use different strategies, such as counting the process exactly once for the purpose of load (regardless of the number of threads), or counting only threads currently exposed to the kernel by the user-thread scheduler, which may depend on the level of concurrency set on the process.
 Linux appears to count each thread separately as adding 1 to the load.